permephem/null/docs/null-protocol-adtech-whitepaper.md

 The time for change is now.
 The tools exist.
 The market is ready.
 The only question is whether we have the will to build a better future for digital advertising.

+## 📡 AdTech + Registry Integration

+### 1. The Core Premise

+In programmatic advertising, every bid request contains identifiers: cookies, MAIDs (mobile ad IDs), hashed emails, IPs, contextual metadata.

+Regulators already want more control over whether those identifiers can be traded.

+Under a null protocol world: each identifier must be checked against the negative registry before it can be used in targeting, enrichment, or resale.

+The registry provides a binary answer (allowed / opted-out).

+This is the "Do Not Call" list for AdTech.

+### 2. Workflow in AdTech Ecosystem

+SSPs / DSPs / Ad Exchanges integrate a registry lookup API at the point of bid processing.

+Data Management Platforms (DMPs) and Customer Data Platforms (CDPs) must scrub their ID graphs through the registry.

+Advertisers & Agencies can only activate audiences cleared by the registry.

+In short: every impression-level identifier must be scrubbed before use.

+### 3. Monetization Models

+#### (a) Per-Check Fees (like brokers)

+Each impression's identifier → registry check.

+With trillions of ad impressions/year, even a sub-microcent fee scales into billions of dollars.

+Example: 5T impressions/year × $0.000001/check = $5B ARR.

+#### (b) Monthly Access Licenses

+Platforms (Google DV360, The Trade Desk, Magnite, etc.) pay a flat monthly subscription based on volume tier.

+Predictable revenue, easier to administer, regulators like "fixed costs."

+#### (c) Hybrid Model

+Baseline license fee + per-check overage.

+Mirrors how ad fraud verification companies (IAS, DoubleVerify, Moat) charge today.

+### 4. Strategic Benefits

+**For Regulators:**
+- A single compliance choke point, no fragmented enforcement.
+- Easy audit trail — registry logs prove opt-out compliance.

+**For Platforms:**
+- Legal safe harbor: "We scrub every ID against the registry."
+- No need to build their own compliance systems.

+**For Registry Operator:**
+- Near-perfect network effects: once required, every impression flows through you.
+- Trillions of queries → scale economics unmatched by deletion SaaS.

+### 5. Analogy

+Think of ad fraud verification (IAS, DoubleVerify, Moat) — every ad impression is scored for fraud/viewability.

+They built billion-dollar businesses on top of a voluntary compliance pressure.

+A registry would be mandatory, with even clearer revenue visibility.

+### ✅ Takeaway

+On the AdTech side, the registry's premise is:

+Every identifier in every impression → must be registry-checked before activation.

+Monetization: per-check micro-fees or volume-based licenses, at AdTech scale.

+Outcome: multi-billion ARR utility, as compliance becomes inseparable from the ad supply chain.

 ---

 *Null Protocol: Distributed Enforcement of Privacy and Adtech Compliance*